-Contact tracing, isolation, and quarantine are important public health tools that will be used to minimize the spread of COVID-19 within our community.
+Contact tracing, isolation, and quarantine are important public health tools that are being used to minimize the spread of COVID-19 within our community.
 COVID-positive individuals will be isolated, and are expected to fully participate in contact tracing efforts and prevention measures to identify any individuals who may be close contacts.
 Individuals who are determined to be close contacts of COVID-19 positive individuals are expected to quarantine and comply with all instructions from the Tompkins County Health Department.

 Contact Tracing, Isolation, and Quarantine